shiv248/LangGraphPy-x-ReactJS/README.md

 the response to the client.
 Or if the client receives any changes in the socket connection, it will adjust and render or log accordingly.

-Our communication exchanges:
+Our communication exchange:
 ![coms xc](https://raw.githubusercontent.com/shiv248/fluffy-dollop/refs/heads/master/par-atom.png)
-Find out more about what each function does from the comments in the codebase, or see the exchange in action in the [demo](https://github.com/shiv248/LangGraphPy-x-ReactJS?tab=readme-ov-file#demo).
+Find out more about what each function does from the comments in the codebase, or see the exchange in action in the [demo](https://github.com/shiv248/LangGraphPy-x-ReactJS?tab=readme-ov-file#-demo).

 ### 🖥️ Frontend
 The frontend has a few features to get the ball rolling: